 Influenza is a constantly evolving virus.
 It quickly goes through mutations that slightly alter the properties of its H and N antigens.

-Due to these changes, acquiring immunity (either by getting sick or vaccinated) to an influenza subtype such as H1N1 one year will not necessarily mean a person is immune to a slightly different virus circulating in subsequent years.
+Due to these changes, acquiring immunity (either by getting sick or vaccinated with a flu shot) to an influenza subtype such as H1N1 one year will not necessarily mean a person is immune to a slightly different virus circulating in subsequent years.

 But since the strain produced by this “antigenic drift” is still similar to older strains, the immune systems of some people will still recognize and properly respond to the virus.